 One is cost of ownership of a new building.
 "There is good reason for difficulty in a complete and total merger of these two units.
 Their ultimate goals are different," says Thweatt.
-"For the most part, project managers don't care that much about maintenance, and the maintenance people don't care that much about
+"For the most part, project managers don't care that much about maintenance, and the maintenance people don't care that much about what a building looks like.
+They don't ignore it, but it's not their primary concern."

 Adds Vosevich: "The capital projects folks who have a building for maybe a couple of years don't have the ownership mentality of the facilities management side, which will have it for the next 50 to 100 years."
-She says that "from the twinkle-in-the-eve" of a new project, her department is involved in its design, but "there still is something lacking in that relationship.
+She says that "from the twinkle-in-the-eye" of a new project, her department is involved in its design, but "there still is something lacking in that relationship.
 It's more efficient when it falls under one umbrella."